 Here’s an example of how the power consumption should look.
 This is our new test bench with refined methods and software that GN custom-built to improve automation and reliability of testing.
 This doesn’t exist publicly and took months of testing for us to fine-tune.
 The first few lines here are from the Deepcool Assassin III with different speeds and some validation passes.
 The cooler performed strongly even with reduced fan speed as a result of its surface area and contact, clearly, and so power is almost perfectly equivalent from one cooler to the next.
 There are some spikes up-and-down, as you can see, but the peak-to-peak delta is 3W when looking at initial start of the test and the hottest point at the end.
 Our data is averaged at steady state at the end; the bench must be allowed to warm up for a sufficient period of time prior to averaging data, as there will be some power leakage over time as the CPU gets hotter.
 In this test, power leakage is low since the cooler is among the best performers.

-We can next plot one of the lower performers.
 For this one, the Cooler Master Hyper 212 Evo Black is behind the Assassin III in thermals in a significant way, to the extent that some additional power leakage shows up in testing.
 This isn’t error and is part of life with a lower-end cooler.
 We can control for this on dummy heaters that we’ve also built, but at some point, you do have to look at the real-world implications of using silicon that has additional power leakage external from software testing.
 In this instance, the power leakage is caused from running hotter, and so this is considered a valid metric in the test.
 The increase is about 4-5W from leakage.
 The best way to report on this is to inform viewers of the power leakage change while reporting thermal results.
 We want to make extremely clear that the previous sample data with variance was specifically from software behavior and the software’s inability to behave precisely the same way each time, whereas this test shows software behaving the same way, but power numbers changing as a result of cooler inefficiency.
 That’s an important distinction and is another item that most cooler reviews won’t notice or point-out.

-Example of Bad Voltage Data (NH-D15)
+Example of Bad Voltage Data (Noctua NH-D15)

 We’re next going to show you an example of a test bench that was controlled the same way as every other test, but anomalously produced bad data for one run.
 This chart is zoomed intentionally.

 In this one, we used the same BIOS profile as all the other tests and nothing changed on the bench or with software, and remember that it’s not connected to internet, but VCore still behaved in a non-fixed way.
 We ultimately resolved this issue by loading defaults and re-applying the BIOS changes, but this is another item that would produce errors in data and must be closely watched.
-Our internal charting software does this for us, and since this isn’t even technician error, it’s an important thing to be aware of.
+That's a concern, because that means something assumed to be fixed (BIOS and voltage) became unexpectedly variable.
+At a technician level, this can create a lot of anxiety for data consistency.

 In this chart, you’ll notice that the voltage should be a fixed 1.237V constantly for this particular test.
 It should be nearly a perfectly flat and predictable line.
 In reality, these rare test instances ran an average voltage of 1.240V to 1.244V instead of 1.237V, with the range from 1.237V to 1.244V on the second bad data set, and a fixed 1.244 on the worst.
 This impacts the power consumption of the chip and will impact thermal results during testing, potentially invalidating the result, contingent upon severity.
 When we’re already contending with potential software challenges, compounding that with erratic voltage behavior can create upwards of 15W difference run-to-run, which is a massive change.
 We’ve solved the software problem with our own automation programming, and as for the motherboard’s decision to randomly change voltage despite a profile being in play, we solve that with internal and automated red flags and careful technician oversight and retesting.
 Our future dummy heaters will completely eliminate this concern as well, but we still need real-world testing.